shootismoke/mobile-app/docs/PRIVACY.md

 # Privacy Policy

-Effective on November 21st, 2018.
+Effective on October 2nd, 2019.

 Marcelo S. Coelho & Amaury Martiny built the Sh\*\*t!
 I Smoke app as an Open Source app.
 This SERVICE is provided by Marcelo S. Coelho & Amaury Martiny at no cost and is intended for use as is.